terrelsa13/MUMC/README.md

 ## Step 1: What Is A Filter Statement?
 ### Objective - Get you comfortable with what a Filter Statement is.
 * A Filter Statement is a simple way to tell this script how to find and delete the media items taking up your disk space.
-  - This also means the media items not matching the Filter Statement are kept safe for watching at a later time.
+* This also means the media items not matching the Filter Statement are kept safe for watching at a later time.
 ## Step 2: How Do I Make A Filter Statement?
-### Objective - Help you understand the basics to building a generic Filter Statement.
+### Objective - Help you understand the basics of building a generic Filter Statement.

 * Generic Filter Statement Parts (each media type has their own Filter Statement Parts):
   - Part #1 - Condition